kai-tub/old_dotfiles/README.md

 # Dotfiles

 This repository is my collection of dotfiles and scripts.
-To run scripts located in `scripts,` the following packages have to be installed:
+To run scripts located in `scripts`, the following packages have to be installed:
 - `git`
 - `bash`